brian-carroll/elm_c_wasm/README.md

 # Project goals

 - An experiment to try to implement Elm in WebAssembly
 - Uses C as an intermediate language
   - Elm Compiler would output C code instead of JavaScript, to be further compiled to Wasm in a second step
   - Other components of the runtime such as Elm Kernel code, garbage collector, etc. would also be in C (this repo)
   - This approach makes it much easier to write Kernel code and to debug the output of the Elm compiler.
 - C doesn't have first-class functions or high-level data structures like JavaScript does.
 It's a lower-level platform, so we have to implement some of those things.
 Most of this is in [types.h](/src/kernel/types.h) and [utils.c](/src/kernel/utils.c)
 - The idea is to gradually build Elm's core libraries in C and write some tests to mimic 'compiled' code from Elm programs.

-# Project Status
+# Progress

 - Kernel code / core libs

-    - [x] C data structures for Int, Float, Char, String, List, Tuple, Custom types, Records, Functions
+  - [x] Implement C data structures for all Elm value types: `Int`, `Float`, `Char`, `String`, `List`, tuples, custom types, records, functions
   - [x] Function application and currying
   - [x] Extensible record updates and accessors
-    - [x] A prototype Garbage Collector, 7kB download size 😊 No idea what the performance is like!
-See [gc.c](/src/kernel/gc.c)
+  - [x] A prototype Garbage Collector (7kB download size 😊 No idea what the performance is like!
+See [gc.c](/src/kernel/gc.c))
-    - [x] Numerical operators from the `Basics` library
+  - [x] Numerical operators from the `Basics` library (`+`, `-`, `*`, `/`)
   - [ ] List module
   - [ ] Tackle String encoding questions, UTF-8, UTF-16, browser/JS interop, etc.
   - [ ] Write String module
   - [ ] JSON & ports (currently most effects are not available in Wasm, which probably means using ports heavily)
   - [ ] `Program`, `Cmd`, `Task`, `Process`, scheduler, etc.

 - Elm compiler modifications
-    - [x] Intial experiments [forking][compiler] the Elm compiler to generate Wasm (decided not to go this way)
+  - [x] Initial experiments [forking][compiler] the Elm compiler to generate Wasm (decided to abandon this direction)
   - [ ] Modify Elm compiler to generate C

 [compiler]: https://github.com/brian-carroll/elm-compiler/tree/wasm

-- My activity levels and motivation
+- My activity levels!
-    - I did lots of work on this during the second half of 2018
+  - I did lots of work on this during 2018, particularly the 2nd half
-    - Not so much in 2019 so far, but my interest is reviving a bit at the moment and I have more time on my hands.
+  - Other things in my life got busy in the first half of 2019, but my interest is reviving at the moment and I have more time on my hands again!
   - I meant to write some blog posts and see if I could get some interest from the community, but I ended up only writing one.
 It was on [first class functions][blogpost].

+# Big picture stuff

+- Effects
+  - Wasm MVP has no Web APIs like DOM, XHR, etc., so most effect managers must be JS only for Wasm MVP
+  - Unclear how to interface with browser APIs from C, I guess some header files you `#include` and call functions on.
+- Browser GC

+  - Wasm spec talks about data types like arrays, objects, opaque references.
+  - Unclear what this looks like from C. I guess some header files with functions you can call.
+Will a pointer to an array look like a pointer or like an integer?
+Seems like they'd have to prevent dereferencing so I guess you treat it as an integer ID and all the functions that operate on that type take this ID as an arg.

+- Custom GC

+  - Impact of GC optimizations based on immutability
+    - Want some way to allow Kernel to mutate things despite GC being optimized for immutability.
+    - Solution: Keep all mutations outside of the heap.
+If an Effect Manager needs to dynamically allocate something and mutate it, it can first create new immutable value on the heap, then just mutate an off-heap pointer to point at new instead of old.
+This is like the way `model` updates already work in elm.js.
+    - Process IDs being references may be a bit of a pain.
+Ideally they'd be integers.
+But only really used for `kill`, which isn't fully implemented even in JS.

+- Kernel is now in multiple languages
+  - Quite a bit of maintenance
+  - Would it be good to put more of the code in Elm?

+# Notes

+## Mixing JS and Wasm in compiled output

-    - I got a bit overwhelmed with the amount of work necessary to get to compile a "hello world" Elm program to Wasm.
-Because of dead code elimination, you can't get anything out of the compiler until you have an implementation for `Program`.
+- I'd been getting a bit overwhelmed with the amount of work necessary to get to compile a "hello world" Elm program to Wasm.
+Because of dead code elimination, you can't get any output from the compiler until you have an implementation for `Program`.
 And that requires building a lot of really complex stuff like the effect manager system.
-    - I think I need an approach to get to "hello world" without having to build so much stuff up front.
-But I haven't figured out how yet.
-Maybe I can start off with user Elm code in Wasm and all kernel code in JS.

-# Notes
+- I need a way for the Elm program to end up as a mix of JS and Wasm.
+That way I can keep the kernel in JS initially, with the Elm code compiled to Wasm.
+Afterwards I'll see about gradually replacing the kernel with Wasm.
+Maybe that's not even needed?
+- The barrier here is the fact that everything crossing the JS/Wasm boundary has to be serialized and de-serialized (as JSON strings)
+- How does that work for `Cmd`?
+  - Underlying union has a variant for Process_map containing a function, but this variant appears to never be used?!
+  - `Cmd Msg` going from `update` to the runtime will have a `Msg` constructor function inside it
+- JS calling `update`
+  - Need to export a curried version of `update` so that JS `A2` works
+  - Exporting an Elm function from Wasm to JS
+    - Do all the currying in JS land.
+Inner function calls into Wasm.
+    - Wasm export

 ## Effects

 TODO

 ## GC

 - I've built a prototype Garbage Collector so that I could run some Elm programs (well, hand-compiled ones since I don't have a compiler yet!)
 - It uses a mark-compact algorithm that takes advantage of the fact that all Elm values are immutable and can therefore only point to _older_ values.
-- *The GC fits into less than 7kB of binary Wasm!*
+- _The GC fits into less than 7kB of binary Wasm!_
 - I have a plan for how kernel code in C/Wasm can do mutations but still use this immutable GC.
 You only need to mutate a fixed number of "GC roots", which are pointers that sit outside the managed heap, pointing at values inside it.

 ## Closures

 I previously wrote a [blog post][blogpost] about how to implement Elm first-class functions in WebAssembly.
 The Closure data structure in [types.h](./src/kernel/types.h) is based on those ideas, although it has evolved slightly in the meantime.

 In a nutshell, the Closure data structure is a value that can be passed around an Elm program.
 It stores up any arguments that are partially applied to it, until it is "full".
 It also contains a function pointer, so that when the last argument is applied, that function can be called.
 A working example of all of this can be found in `test_apply` in [utils_test.c](./src/test/utils_test.c).